cognitedata/cognite-sdk-python/README.md

 ```

 Any changes, bug fixes, additions, or improvements you wish to make should be done on a development branch.
 A pull request should be created to have your code reviewed.
+### Deployment to Pypi
+1. Lint code by following the instructions below.
+2. Create new release on github following the release conventions shown below.
+2. Update version/release number in setup.py.
+3. Merge pull request into master.
+4. Jenkins takes care of the rest :)

 ### Linting
 We follow the PEP8 standard and use pylint to enforce it.